Derro – noun – deh-row

 Us Aussies love a good slur.
 Originally (and most obviously) this beauty of the English language was fucking hell, but over time Australia has morphed it so that it rolls off the tongue in an unparalleled fashion.

 “Did you hear about David?”

-“Yes” and “No” are boring.
-In the twenty-first century, us Aussies don’t have time to deal with their trivial nature.
-So why waste your breath on them when instead you can harness “Fuckin’ Aye” and develop it into your vocabulary.
+“Yes” and “no” are boring.
+In the 21st century, us Aussies don’t have time to deal with their trivial nature.
+So why waste your breath on them when instead you can harness “fuckin’ aye” and add it to your vocabulary?
 This is the ultimate form of giving approval.

 “Australia is so bloody expensive.”

 “I say, Australia does seem to be harsh on the ol’ hip pocket.

 Just relax, OK.
 Take a breath.
 In Australia, “cunt” (pronounced “cunt”, as in “bunt”) has many connotations – most of which are actually positive.
 For example:

 If a friend of mine were to be exceptional at motorsports or a nice person in genera,l he would henceforth be referred to as a “sick-cunt”. (pronounced “sick” as in “lick” and “cunt” as in “bunt”.)